 A recent Morningstar study asked how frequently clients prefer to be emailed.
 This is what they found:

-I definitely don’t mean saying “Hi [FIRST NAME]” at the beginning of every message.
-This is forced and your clients will see right through it.
-The name alone doesn’t cut it.
+I don’t mean saying, “Hi [First Name]” at the beginning of every message.
+This feels forced, and your clients will see right through it — the name alone doesn’t cut it.

-Personalization means segmenting your emails and having different funnels based on your client’s situation and/or financial picture.
-You can add in content that addresses your client’s big issues – this leads to higher open rates and engagements.
+Personalization means you segment your email list and have different funnels based on a client’s situation and financial picture.
+Tailor content to address each segment’s big issues, which leads to higher open rates and engagement.

-Let’s say that you specialize in serving physicians; you can take all of the physicians in your database and put them into a separate email list.
-You can take that list and send out content that is relevant and important to physicians.
-You can do this for almost any occupation – it shows clients that you understand and care about them.
+If you specialize in serving physicians, you can take all the physicians in your database and put them into a separate email list, then send content that’s relevant to that list.
+Do this for almost any occupation to show clients you understand and care about them.

-Don’t feel bad about sending other people’s content, either.
-Just make sure that you give the author credit.
-It’s much easier than writing your own article from scratch.
-Your clients will appreciate you sending them a helpful article and be happy that you’re spending your time managing their money, not writing.
+Don’t feel bad about sending links to other people’s content, too.
+It’s much easier than writing your own article from scratch — just make sure you give the author credit.
+Your clients will appreciate that you sent them a helpful article, plus they’ll be happy you’re spending your time managing their money, not writing.

-For example, if I had a list of clients with kids in college, I would send them an email like this:
+For example, if I had a list of clients with kids in college, I’d send them an email like this:

 Subject Line: Top 10 Money Mistakes College Students Make